 - Using a 2.5 to 3 inch biscuit cutter, cut biscuits out of dough (do not twist your cutter, this will seal the edges).
 Reform leftover dough gently and continue cutting until all dough is used - you should get about 10 biscuits.

 - In a skillet (I used a 10 inch cast iron skillet), melt a tablespoon of butter over medium-low to low heat.
-Add biscuits to pan (you'll likely need to cook in two batches) about 1 inch apart, and cook for 6 minutes on each side.
+Add biscuits to pan (you'll likely need to cook in two batches) about 1 inch apart, and cook for about 6 minutes on each side.
 If biscuits appear to be browning too quickly, turn the heat down.
 Low heat ensures your biscuits cook through in the center without burning on the outside.
 Add another tablespoon of butter before adding each additional batch of biscuits to the pan.

 Equipment Recommendations